• support@madhedgefundtrader.com

 The home building industry has to more than triple production just to meet current demand.

-Builders blame regulation, zooming, the availability of buildable land, lack of financing, and labor shortages.
+Builders blame import taxes (tariffs) for materials like lumber (Canada) and drywall (Mexico), regulation, zoning, the availability of buildable land, lack of financing, and labor shortages.

 The reality is that the companies that survived the 2008 crash are a much more conservative bunch than they used to be.
 They are looking for profits, not market share.
 They are targeting a specific return on capital for their business, probably 20% a year pretax.

-It is no accident that new homebuilders like Lennar (LEN), Pulte Homes (PHM), and (DHI) make a fortune when building into rising prices and restricted supply.
-Their share prices have been on an absolute tear and are at all-time highs.
-And that is with a 6.1% mortgage rate.
+It is no accident that new homebuilders like Lennar (LEN), Pulte Homes (PHM) and (DHI) make a fortune when building into rising prices and restricted supply.
+Their share prices have been on an absolute tear lately, and that is with a heartbreaking 6.5% mortgage rate.

 This strategy is creating a structural shortage of 10 million new homes in this decade alone.